 Samia Rafeedie OTD, OTR/L, BCPR, CBIS(she/her/hers)

-Director of the Professional Program and Associate Professor of Clinical Occupational Therapy
+Director of Entry-Master's and Entry-Doctorate Programs in Occupational Therapy and Associate Professor of Clinical Occupational Therapy

 Samia Rafeedie received her BS in occupational therapy from The Ohio State University in Columbus, Ohio.
 She worked as a staff occupational therapist for several years before pursuing her MA from the University of Southern California.
 Samia continued to grow her interest in occupational therapy education and occupational science by obtaining a clinical Doctor of Occupational Therapy degree from USC with a focus on pedagogy, active learning, and student-centered learning.
 Dr. Rafeedie then moved to Maryland, where she became a part-time faculty member at Towson University and managed an 18-bed adult inpatient rehabilitation unit near Washington, D.C.